Question 1:

 (ERS C.7.1(d)): “(d) BONDING To fix in place with glues, resins, sealants or other similar chemical agents.”

-Any item that is bonded or fastened to the boat which is not part of its structure is a fitting as defined in World Sailing Equipment Rule of Sailing C.7.1(b):
+Any item that is bonded or fastened to the boat which is not part of its structure is a fitting as defined in ERS C.7.1(b):

 ”(b) FITTING An item, including any associated fitting, that is not part of the boat structure but is bonded or fastened to the hull, hull appendages or rig.”

 Accordingly, attaching a cleat to the instrument bracket is a fitting.
 Class Rule C.5.3 lists the optional fittings which may be added to the boat.
-As a cleat for the purpose of securing the gennaker halyard is not listed, it prohibited under the closed class rules ethos.
+As a cleat for the purpose of securing the spinnaker halyard is not listed, it is prohibited under the closed class rules ethos.

 Andy Wibroe